Windermere Motor Boat Racing Club

 The Windermere Motor Boat Racing Club is a British boating club based at Bowness-on-Windermere, Cumbria.

-The Club was founded in the 1920s.
+The Club was founded in 1925 and is the oldest motor boat racing club in the world.

-Its present headquarters, Broad Leys, was acquired in the 1950s.
+Its present headquarters, Broad Leys, was acquired in 1950.
 It is an architecturally significant building.

 For many years, power-boating and water-skiing were popular activities on the lake.